auyer/rcpassos.me/posts/lightweight-large-etls-with-polars-connectorx/index.md

 ---
-title: Lightweight Large Data Extractions with Polars and ConnectorX
+title: Lightweight ETLs For Larger Than RAM Tables With Polars And ConnectorX
 date: 2023-05-07
 ---